manelsaddouki/Website-Scraper-Project/README.md

 So, the main needed components are:  the web spider or web crawler which is used in order to access and navigate a website (this program can go through all the links included in this website.
 It starts with the seed URL and then finish with all the others that are connected with it).
 Second, we need an HTML parser that allows us to study the HTML code of the website.
 This program can identify all the components (head, body, div, table..), organize them in a hierarchy tree structure (Document Object Model DOM), and then based on the user’s request, identify the needed part.
 Next, we need to extract it, but the tool used here depends on the type of data.
 It can be for example text, table, or graph extraction.
 Lastly, a data visualization tool (Matplotlib..) or simply a data-saving program should be used.
 This technique can be very useful as it gives access to a large amount of data in a short period of time.
 However, I believe that we have always to be careful concerning copyrights.
 Collecting data is not allowed if you don’t respect its writer/source.

 ## II.
 An overview of the main existing solutions.
 During this project, I will be using Python, which is a coding language that has a lot of libraries that help with web scraping.
-We can note:
+Here I provide some examples: :

 \- **Requests:** It’s a tool that I can use in order to make HTTP requests, such as Get request which will allow me to get the website content